Permanent Residency Through Employment

 - Substantial merit and national importance for the proposed work

 - The petitioner is well-qualified for the proposed work

 - The United States would benefit from waiving the requirements of a job offer and the labor certification.

 Do I need an offer of employment for an EB-2 Visa?

-Will my family also be granted admission to the United States?
+Will my family also gain admission to the United States?

-If you obtain an EB-2 immigrant visa, then your spouse and unmarried children under the age of 21 may be eligible to apply for admission to the United States with E-21 and E-22 immigrant status.
+If you obtain an EB-2 immigrant visa, then your spouse and unmarried children under the age of 21 may qualify for admission to the United States with E-21 and E-22 immigrant status.